ECMWFCode4Earth/Elefridge.jl/README.md

 Enormous amounts of data are produced at weather and climate forecast centres worldwide.
 Compressing large data sets is inevitable to reduce storage and data sharing requirements.
-Current compression techniques in forecast centres do not exploit the spatio-temporal correlation of many geophysical and geochemical variables nor do they only compress the real information contained in 32 or 64-bit floating-point numbers.
-Here, we find alternatives to the default 24-bit linear quantisation compression in the Copernicus Atmospheric Monitoring (CAMS) data set and provide a perspective for climate data compression at large compression factors.
+Current compression techniques in forecast centres do not exploit the spatio-temporal correlation of many atmospheric variables nor do they only compress the real information contained in 32 or 64-bit floating-point numbers.
+Here, we find alternatives to the default 24-bit linear quantisation compression in the Copernicus Atmospheric Monitoring Service (CAMS) data set and provide a perspective for climate data compression at large compression factors.
 Logarithmic quantisation was found to better match the data distributions in CAMS, allowing for successful compression at 16-bit per value.
 The bitwise information content is calculated in the original 32-bit floating-point number encoding, suggesting only 3-9 significant bits contain real information for most variables.
 Floating-point quantisation can consequently set bits that